johnfreitasau/happy-next-graphql-web/README.md

 # :rocket: Features

-* List Orphanages on Map
+* List Orphanages on the Map
-*
-* Register new Orphanage
+* Register a new Orphanage

-* Orphanage Details
+* See Orphanage Details

 # :construction_worker: Installation